babel/babel/.github/ISSUE_TEMPLATE/Regression-v7.md

 ---

-**What version/date introduced this issue**
-Or what version you are using now.
+**Potential Commit/PR that introduced the regression** If you have time to investigate, what PR/date introduced this issue.

-**Describe the bug**
+**Describe the regression**
-A clear and concise description of what the bug is.
+A clear and concise description of what the regression is.

 **Input Code**
 <!--- If you have link to our REPL or a standalone repo please link that! -->